Can Dogs Eat Pork Bones Safely?

 Another issue with giving your dog a pork rib bone is that they can choke on it if it gets stuck in their throat, causing significant damage that requires surgery.

-Fiber-rich vegetables such as broccoli and cauliflower can help eliminate some of the extra fat from the ribs by adding bulk to their diet.
+Fiber-rich vegetables such as broccoli and cauliflower can help eliminate some extra fat from the ribs by adding bulk to their diet.

 Can Dogs Eat Pork Bones Cook?